 An individual’s CoronaRank is the likelihood that they may be infected with COVID-19.
 Confirmed cases are assigned a CoronaRank of 1.
 Non-confirmed persons are assigned a CoronaRank of 0<x<1 based on the interactions or possible interactions with others based on geolocation data from the past two weeks obtained from phones.

 The more you travel to risky places, the higher your CoronaRank.
-The more high-rank people visit a place, the more risky it becomes.
+The more high-rank people visit a place, the riskier it becomes.

-You can test out the demo of the app here.
-For now it includes three predefined risk profiles to showcase the app’s capabilities.
+You can test out the demo of the CoronaRank app.
+For now, it includes three predefined risk profiles to showcase the app’s capabilities.

 We plan to develop the CoronaRank algorithm further by including a self-reporting feature.
 This way, the user can anonymously provide information about their COVID-related symptoms (if any).
 This will affect their CoronaRank and by extension that of all other people they met in the recent weeks.
 This would be very valuable to public health organizations that do not have the capacity to screen and test each citizen.

 We also aim to integrate Google Takeout to import personal location data into the app to make it fully user-specific and improve the UI.

 We hope to partner with governmental and international institutions to get endorsement for the app and deliver it to the public.
 A long-term collaboration would help to turn the app into a comprehensive tool to educate individuals and drive informed healthcare delivery policy for public institutions.
 To make this a reality we need to obtain cloud resources to make this app available at scale.
 Please don’t hesitate to reach out if you would like to provide resources or collaborate with us on the project.